 Right now, auto no-fault reform efforts are at the forefront of the Michigan Legislature’s agenda.

-There are currently two auto no-fault reform efforts being considered: 1) the Fair and Affordable No-Fault Reform Package and 2) House Bill 5013.
+Two auto no-fault reform efforts have been proposed: 1) the Fair and Affordable No-Fault Reform Package and 2) House Bill 5013.
+(Update: House Bill 5013 was defeated in the Michigan House of Representatives on November 2, 2017, by a 45-63 vote.)

 The Fair and Affordable No-Fault Reform Package is a bipartisan auto no-fault reform effort supported by the Coalition Protecting Auto No-Fault, various legislators and others.
 The proposal would bring much-needed, lasting improvements to the Michigan no-fault system.
 Better yet, the package has something in it for everyone: drivers, accident survivors, healthcare providers and even insurance companies.

-House Bill 5013 has been touted as a way to slash auto insurance rates for Michigan consumers.
-However, the devil is in the details, as the proposal does no such thing.
-Rather, it would place the desires of auto insurance companies above the needs of those who really matter – those who are seriously injured in auto accidents.
-Michigan residents need to make sure they understand what is at stake with House Bill 5013.
+House Bill 5013 was touted as a way to slash auto insurance rates for Michigan consumers.
+However, the proposal did no such thing.
+Rather, it placed the desires of auto insurance companies above the needs of those who really matter – those who are seriously injured in Michigan auto accidents.
+Members of the Michigan House of Representatives recognized the bill’s pitfalls, and voted it down on November 2, 2017.

 The Fair and Affordable No-Fault Reform Package will bring lasting, responsible no-fault reform that provides real savings for drivers and for the state.
 The proposal is a comprehensive, bipartisan solution that addresses the core issues behind excessive auto insurance rates.
 It will not increase costs for Michigan taxpayers and does not strip away coverage for catastrophically injured accident victims.
 We encourage you to visit the Auto No-Fault Law Blog for regular updates on this bipartisan proposal.

-House Bill 5013 has been touted as the answer to Michigan’s high auto insurance rates — but it’s not.
-Like previous no-fault reform proposals, the measure calls for dollar caps on benefits, thereby keeping catastrophically injured accident survivors from accessing the comprehensive care they need.
-House Bill 5013 also gives insurance companies more power, while taking away the rights of crash survivors.
-We encourage you to visit our Auto No-Fault Law Blog for regular updates on this disastrous proposal.
+House Bill 5013 was inaccurately touted as the answer to Michigan’s high auto insurance rates.
+Like previous no-fault reform proposals, the measure called for dollar caps on benefits, thereby keeping catastrophically injured accident survivors from accessing the comprehensive care they need.
+If passed, it would have given insurance companies more more, while taking away the right of crash survivors.
+Fortunately, House Bill 5013 was defeated in the Michigan House on November 2, 2017.

 As the no-fault reform debate continues, there is unfortunately a lot of information (and misinformation) being tossed around.
 That’s why it’s crucial that Michigan residents understand their rights under the No-Fault Act, and discount any false claims about how the system works, how much it costs and what it provides.
 For this reason, we have a web page dedicated to explaining the truth about Michigan auto no-fault law — we hope you will find it helpful in separating fact from fiction.